Seleninyl chloride

-Selenium oxydichloride is the inorganic compound with the formula SeOCl_{2}.
+Seleninyl chloride is the inorganic compound with the formula SeOCl_{2}.
 It is a colorless liquid.
 With a high dielectric constant (55) and high specific conductance, it is an attractive solvent.
 Structurally, it is a close chemical relative of thionyl chloride SOCl_{2}, being a pyramidal molecule.

 Preparation and reactions

-Selenium oxydichloride can be prepared by several methods, and a common one involves the conversion of selenium dioxide to dichloroselenious acid followed by dehydration:
+Seleninyl chloride can be prepared by several methods, and a common one involves the conversion of selenium dioxide to dichloroselenious acid followed by dehydration: